christianpanton/slopesnake/README.md

 * scipy
 * matplotlib

-Licence: GPL v.
-3, see COPYING
+Licence: GPL v.3, see COPYING

 I will try to maintain the repository https://github.com/christianpanton/slopesnake as well.
 Please let me know of any bugs you find.